freeway-projects/devdep/README.md

 Set the VM's up in structure like ~/projects....../vagrant_machines/newmachine1/vm

-and create a folder called ~/projects....../vagrant_machines/newmachine1/data
+and create a folder called ~/projects....../vagrant_machines/newmachine1/site_files

 as this will be a folder where shared folders will be stored.

+and on the VM create a directory called /home/sites as root - 755 root:root

+Then in the Vagrantfile add in the share:

+    config.vm.synced_folder "../site_files", "/home/sites"

 Default items to set up: